open-access-policies/streaming/_privacy_policies/prv_pol_001.md

 **3.11 Records of Processing Activities (RoPA)**

 The organization must maintain comprehensive records of processing activities in compliance with GDPR Article 30:
-- The Data Protection Officer (DPO) is assigned primary responsibility for creating, maintaining, and annually reviewing the company's Records of Processing Activities (RoPA)
+- The [Senior Privacy Role, e.g., DPO] is assigned primary responsibility for creating, maintaining, and annually reviewing the company's Records of Processing Activities (RoPA)
 - Complete documentation of all processing operations including purposes, categories of data subjects and personal data, recipients of personal data, international transfers, and retention periods
 - Regular updates to RoPA documentation within 30 days of any changes to processing activities, data flows, or legal bases
 - Annual comprehensive review and validation of RoPA accuracy and completeness by the DPO in collaboration with all business units